bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 alert(Sym); // TypeError: Cannot convert a Symbol value to a string
 ```

-That’s a "language guard" against messing up, because strings and symbols are fundamentally different, and should not occasionally convert one into another.
+That's a "language guard" against messing up, because strings and symbols are fundamentally different, and should not occasionally convert one into another.

 If you really want to show a symbol, we need to call `.toString()` on it.